 Iodine, selenium, calcium, zinc, and vitamin B12 are some of the essential nutrients that vegans need the most.
 While Iodine can be found in ample amounts in whole grains, beans, kale, spring grass, green beans, organic potatoes, courgettes, and more, calcium can be derived from soy, seaweeds, nuts, and certain seeds.

 Including tofu, nuts, and seeds in your breakfast will replenish the requirements of zinc in your body, and vitamin B12 can be derived from some breakfast cereals.
-You can refer to the valuable insights provided by some authentic clinicians like the ones at Wholistic Matters to know about where to get the essential nutrients for your body.
+You can refer to the valuable insights provided by some authentic clinicians, like the ones at Wholistic Matters to know about where to get the essential nutrients for your body.
 You can also include vegan supplements in your diet to get those nutrients regularly.

 Don’t forget vitamin B

 Vitamin D deficiencies in the body can lead to severe headaches, fatigue, digestive disorders, tired eyes, nervous system disorders, and a weak immune system.
-The vegans can get their regular supply of vitamin D from avocados, oranges, sweet potatoes, peas, oats, chestnuts, quinoa, wholewheat, sunflower seeds, brown rice, and sesame seeds, to name a few.
+The vegans can get their regular supply of vitamin D from avocados, oranges, sweet potatoes, peas, oats, chestnuts, quinoa, whole wheat, sunflower seeds, brown rice, and sesame seeds, to name a few.

 Consider the proteins

 The vegans are completely cut off from the regular sources of protein in the diet, like meat, fish, and eggs.
 However, they need a regular supply of this nutrient to derive energy for day-to-day activities.
-Beans, peas, and lentils are excellent sources of plant proteins, in case you wish to avoid soy too.
+Beans, peas, and lentils are excellent sources of plant proteins, in case you wish to avoid soy, too.

 Squash and pumpkin seeds also contain some amount of protein, as well as quinoa and mushrooms.
 You can also include hemp seeds, chia seeds, and flaxseeds in your diet to get your regular supply of organic protein.